Call To Schedule A Free Consultation

 What Causes a Burn Injury?

 There are a number of ways someone might receive a severe burn injury.
-The most common are generally due to building fires, structural fires, household accidents, construction and industrial accidents, car accidents, and chemical spills.
+The most common are generally due to building or structural fires, explosions, household accidents, construction and industrial accidents, car accidents, and chemical spills.
 People can receive varying degrees and types of burns, depending on the facts of the accident.
-Take electrical burns, for example.
-Electrical burns happen when a person’s skin comes into direct contact with electrical wiring and power lines.
-Other types of burns injuries include:
+Below, we’ll outline the most common types of burns and their origins.

 What are the Degrees of Burn Injuries?

-• First-degree burns only damage the skin’s outer layer, the epidermis.
-These are the most minor degree of burns and symptoms typically include redness and mild to moderate pain.
+• First-Degree Burn: First-degree burns only damage the skin’s outer layer, the epidermis.
+These are the most minor degree of burns and symptoms typically result in redness and mild to moderate pain.

-• Second-degree burns damage both the epidermis and the layer underneath, the dermis.
-Second-degree burn injuries are extremely painful, and a victim will notice redness, swelling, and white, splotchy skin.
+• Second-Degree Burn: Second-degree burns damage both the epidermis and the layer underneath, the dermis.
+Second-degree burn injuries are extremely painful, and a victim will often notice redness, swelling, and white, splotchy skin.
 Blisters may also develop.

-• Fourth-degree burns are the most severe burns a person can receive.
-This type of burn breaches all layers of skin, blood vessels, and nerve endings and can often burn all the way through to expose bare bone or muscle.
-Fortunately, because of the nerve damage, burn victims often cannot feel the excruciating pain the type of injury might otherwise cause.
-Unfortunately, however, this degree of burn will require extensive treatment for surviving victims and will more than likely result in permanent disfigurement.
+• Fourth-Degree Burn: The most severe burns a person can receive are fourth-degree burns.
+These types of burns breach all layers of skin, blood vessels, and nerve endings and can often burn all the way through to expose bare bone or muscle.
+Because of the nerve damage, burn victims often cannot feel the excruciating pain the type of injury might otherwise cause, a small silver lining.
+Unfortunately, however, fourth-degree burn injuries can be life-threatening, and for surviving victims, they often require extensive treatment and will more than likely result in permanent disfigurement.

 The Consequences Of Burn Injuries

-That’s why, when handling burn injury lawsuits, our dedicated attorneys at The Lawrence Firm work hard to assess the hardships our clients face today and far into the future.
-We must take into account all ongoing medical treatment our clients will need to recover from their injuries and lead fulfilling lives.
+That’s why, when handling burn injury lawsuits, our personal injury attorneys at TLF work hard to assess the hardships our clients face both today and far into the future.
+We know we must take into account all ongoing medical treatment our clients who suffer burn injuries will need to recover and lead fulfilling lives.

 To learn if you have a valid burn injury case and are entitled to financial compensation, call our burn injury attorneys today for a free case evaluation.
 You can reach our Covington, KY law office at (859) 578-9130 or our Cincinnati, OH law office at (513) 651-4130